slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"My life is better when I’m spontaneous after I’ve done my most important thing.
 Being spontaneous before that, that’s where it becomes a distraction and does me harm."
 -- Gary Keller*

-> *"The price of productivity is creativity."
--- Naval Ravikant*

 > *"Don’t make 100 decisions when one will do."
 -- Peter Drucker*

 > *"Work expands so as to fill the time available for its completion."
 -- C. Northcote Parkinson*

+> *"The price of productivity is creativity." (...)
-> *"If you’re not spending your time doing what you want, and you’re not earning, and you’re not learning - what the heck are you doing?" (...)
+"If you’re not spending your time doing what you want, and you’re not earning, and you’re not learning - what the heck are you doing?" (...)
 "Nothing will make you more productive than owning your time.
 Nothing will make you less productive than selling it." (...)
 "Say no: ’It doesn’t feel right to me.’
 No more explanations are needed."
 -- Naval Ravikant*